s7relok/bluRRed-firefox/README.md

-# minimal-functional-fox - Personnal settings adapted from original manilarome/blurred-functional-fox
+# bluRRed-firefox - Personnal settings adapted from original manilarome/blurred-functional-fox

 > ###### *A blurred and not so minimal, yet functional configuration for Firefox!*